Liquefied natural gas: History

 By the middle of the seventeenth century Robert Boyle had derived the inverse relationship between the pressure and the volume of gases.
-About the same time, Guillaume Amontons started looking into temperature effects on gas.
+About the same time, Guillaume Amontons was investigating the effect of temperature on gases.
 Early in the nineteenth century Cagniard de la Tour showed there was a temperature above which a gas could not be liquefied.
 In 1886 Karol Olszewski liquefied methane, the primary constituent of natural gas.

 The first large-scale liquefaction of natural gas in the U.S. was in 1918 when the U.S. government liquefied natural gas as a way to extract helium, which is a small component of some natural gas.
 This helium was intended for use in British dirigibles for World War I. The liquid natural gas (LNG) was not stored, but regasified and immediately put into the gas mains.

 Because of large volumes it is not practical to store natural gas, as a gas, near atmospheric pressure.
 However, when liquefied, it can be stored in a volume 1/600th as large.
 This is a practical way to store it but the gas must be kept at −260 F.

 The key patents having to do with natural gas liquefaction date from 1915 and the mid-1930s.
-In 1915 Godfrey Cabot patented a method for storing liquid gases at very low temperatures.
-It consisted of a Thermos bottle-type design which included a cold inner tank within an outer tank; the tanks being separated by insulation.
+In 1915, Godfrey Cabot patented a method for storing liquid gases at very low temperatures.
+It consisted of a Thermos bottle-type design which included a cold inner tank within an outer tank, the tanks being separated by insulation.

 In 1937 Lee Twomey received patents for a process for large-scale liquefaction of natural gas.
 The intention was to store natural gas as a liquid so it could be used to support peak energy loads during cold snaps.

-Twomey used a variant the Linde process, In this process, the gas is cooled regeneratively by continually passing and expanding it through an orifice until it is cooled to temperatures at which it liquefies.
+Twomey used a variant of the Linde process.
+In this process, the gas is cooled regeneratively by continually passing and expanding it through an orifice until it is cooled to temperatures at which it liquefies.
 This process was developed by James Joule and William Thomson and is known as the Joule–Thomson effect.
-A variation of the Linde process, called the Claude process, being sometimes used.
+A variation of the Linde process, called the Claude process, is sometimes used.

-The cascade process emerged in the 1960s, engineers at Phillips Petroleum Company developed the Optimized Cascade Process, which employed three successive refrigeration cycles—propane for precooling, ethylene (or ethane) for intermediate cooling, and methane for final liquefaction.
-This stepwise approach improved thermodynamic efficiency and operational stability, and it was first applied commercially at the Kenai LNG plant in Alaska in 1969, the first baseload LNG export facility in the United States.
+The cascade process emerged in the 1960s.
+Engineers at Phillips Petroleum Company developed the Optimized Cascade Process, which employed three successive refrigeration cycles—propane for precooling, ethylene (or ethane) for intermediate cooling, and methane for final liquefaction.
+This stepwise approach improved thermodynamic efficiency and operational stability.
+It was first applied commercially at the Kenai LNG plant in Alaska in 1969, the first baseload LNG export facility in the United States.